aadorian/tt_truffle/README.md

 ```
 cancel surface pelican unfold concert city cheap blur female dog tragic era
 ```
+The public key associated with the mnemonic phrase is

 > 0xF6F057F7C9B37cB9d615008Cbd009d586b1BDEde

 The following links are important for an account to have funds and to be able to deploy our contract in the blockchain.